 Brambles has a well-established performance management and development planning process, which is used throughout the Group.
 The process involves objective setting consistent with Brambles' strategic objectives and its remuneration policy and targets for cash and equity-based incentive plans set by the Remuneration Committee.
 Personal development planning, half-year reviews and full-year appraisals feed into a performance rating, leading to the assessment of annual bonuses.
-Senior executives (including Executive Director(s) and the ELT) all participate in this process, which is overseen by the Remuneration Committee.
+Senior executives (including Executive Directors and the ELT) all participate in this process, which is overseen by the Remuneration Committee.

-Performance evaluations for senior executives, including the Chief Executive Officer and the ELT, were carried out during the Year in accordance with this process.
+Performance evaluations for senior executives, including the Chief Executive Officer, the Chief Financial Officer and the other ELT members, were carried out during the Year in accordance with this process.